 I would most definitely recommend the WBL module to prospective students.
 Even those who have no clue what they want to do as a future career.
 Especially those!
 This module lets you try a job or career path you might otherwise not have direct access to, and it does it in a way that gains you credits towrds your degree.
 With more and more employers looking for practical experience and workplace skills, it's an invaluable tool to develop and learn about the world - and yourselves!
 The WBL team are super friendly and helpful, and they'll help you secure a placement, however they can.
 Honestly, give it a go.
 Try something new.
 It might be that *push* you've always needed.

-To find out more about the Work Based Learning opportunities available at Chester, speak to our Careers team at an Open Day in October.
+To find out more about the Work Based Learning opportunities available at Chester, speak to our team at an Open Day in October.